junxit/us-congress-bills-113/metadata.md

 - 2013-04-23 — Introduced in Senate
 - 2013-04-23 — Read twice and referred to the Committee on Energy and Natural Resources.
+- 2013-07-31 — Committee on Energy and Natural Resources Subcommittee on National Parks.
+Hearings held.
+With printed Hearing: S.Hrg.
+113-93.
+- 2013-11-21 — Committee on Energy and Natural Resources.
+Ordered to be reported with amendments favorably.
+- 2014-05-22 — Committee on Energy and Natural Resources.
+Reported by Senator Landrieu with an amendment.
+With written report No. 113-168.
+- 2014-05-22 — Committee on Energy and Natural Resources.
+Reported by Senator Landrieu with an amendment.
+With written report No. 113-168.
+- 2014-05-22 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 394.